-All hearing aids consist of the same major components.
+All hearing aids consist of the same major parts or components.

-The components of a hearing aid are held together in a protective case often made of plastic.
+The parts of a hearing aid are held together in a protective case often made of plastic.

-The first major component is the hearing aid microphone, which picks up sounds from the air and converts them into electrical signals.
+The first major component or part is the hearing aid microphone, which picks up sounds from the air and converts them into electrical signals.

-The third basic component of a hearing aid is the 'loudspeaker' (receiver).
+The third basic component or part of a hearing aid is the 'loudspeaker' (receiver).
 It converts electrical signals into the acoustic signals heard by the user.

-In addition to these three common components of a hearing aid, digital hearing aids include a small computer programmed to manipulate the signals to fit the hearing loss of the individual user.
+In addition to these three common parts of a hearing aid, digital hearing aids include a small computer programmed to manipulate the signals to fit the hearing loss of the individual user.

 Some hearing aids are equipped with special control functions for individual adjustments.